Frequently Asked Questions

 Unfortunately, none of these options are possible.
 Our teachers invest a lot of preparation in their courses and need to know how long the course will last and how many students are likely to be in the class each time.
 It is also important to note that we aim to move students along as quickly as possible and if a student regularly misses a class, it will be very difficult for him/her to keep up without holding the majority of the class back.
 Rare absences are not a problem if the student is willing to catch up on material missed.

-Hebrew course in Bristol.
+French course in York.

-Chinese course in Belfast.
+Japanese course in Swansea.

-Japanese course in Cardiff.
+Indonesian course in Bournemouth.

 TEACHER CASE STUDIES